Table of Contents

 • Host Name: Serial Number of the device

-• IP Address: address defined above.
+• IP Address: address set above.

 Enable DHCP in Network and connect the device to the same network as the computer and the Gateway.
-Set a fixed IP address for the reader through the web interface of the network router.
+Set a fixed IP address for the reader via the web interface of the network router.

 RFID Settings